 5. Post shareable infographics

-Images are key to good social media presence.
+Images are key to a good social media presence.
 Facebook posts with images are 2.3x more likely to receive engagement compared to posts without any.
 People pay more attention to images than just plain text.
 In terms of marketing, images and infographics are a great medium to rely on.

 Because infographics are easily digestible and easier to share, they will be key to your growth.